snehapriy958/krishimind/README.md

 ## Agricultural Intelligence

-The platform also displays contextual agricultural signals such as:
+The platform also provides contextual agricultural signals such as:

 - Market supply and arrivals
 - Weather conditions and impact